prproksch/prp.wien/data/authors/default.md

 As I’m always enthusiastic about new technology, I’m currently learning React to create modern, fast and beautiful websites.
 I’m also learning about IT-Security & PEN-Testing at TryHackMe and Hackthebox.

-In September 2021, I started visiting an Information Technology evening College with an expected graduation in 2025.
+In September 2021, I started visiting an Information Technology Evening College with an expected graduation in 2025.